ropensci/antanym/README.md

 There is no single naming authority responsible for place names in Antarctica because it does not fall under the sovereignty of any one nation.
 In general, individual countries have administrative bodies that are responsible for their national policy on, and authorisation and use of, Antarctic names.
 The CGA is a compilation of place names that have been submitted by representatives of national names committees from 22 countries.

-The composite nature of the CGA means that there may be multiple names associated with a given feature.
+The composite nature of the CGA means that there are often multiple names associated with a given feature.
 Consider using the `an_preferred()` function for resolving a single name per feature.

 For more information, see the [CGA home page](http://data.aad.gov.au/aadc/gaz/scar/).
 The CGA was begun in 1992.
 Since 2008, Italy and Australia have jointly managed the CGA, the former taking care of the editing, the latter maintaining the database and website.
 The SCAR [Standing Committee on Antarctic Geographic Information (SCAGI)](http://www.scar.org/data-products/scagi) coordinates the project.
 This R package is a product of the SCAR [Expert Group on Antarctic Biodiversity Informatics](http://www.scar.org/ssg/life-sciences/eg-abi) and SCAGI.